 That, in turn, would lower the cost of backups to the wind.
 It would raise the physical limits of how much wind power could be integrated into the grid, even without storage.
 It would spread out and dilute the ‘eat its own lunch’ phenomena whereby renewable resources lower the market price at the hours that they generate.
 Wind at 60% capacity factor would spread out its delivered electricity over roughly twice as many hours 33% capacity factor, thus reducing the rate at which the prices it could fetch declined.
 And, most likely, more of the electricity delivered by wind would come at times of high electricity demand, raising the prices wind could fetch via another mechanism.

 In short, wind at 60% capacity factor, even at the same price per kwh of today, would be tremendously more valuable than it is now, with fewer limits to how much of it we could use.
+And we’re on trend for the best sites to achieve that by 2025.

 How much wind-generated electricity could be provided on 1.8 million square kilometers?
 In the US, an average wind farm, as of 2009, produced around 3 W per square meter of all directly and indirectly affected area.
 (See Land Use Requirements of Modern Wind Power in the US (pdf)).
 So 1.8 million kilometers (even ignoring the potentially higher energy output of turbines higher in the air) would roughly 5.4 trillion watts, or 5.4 TW.